How to claim flight compensation in the EU?

 You DON’T have to have a travel insurance in this case.

 If your flight was with a European airline, the same rules apply to all of its flights to and from the EU.
 If it was a non-EU airline, these rules apply only to flights departing from the EU, not the other way around.
-In this case, with the EU we mean all EU Member States and Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.
+By Europe and EU we mean all EU Member States, the United Kingdom (UK), Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin, the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.

 If there was a problem with your flight.